Exhibition History

 Far from a mechanical print, each of my cyanotype images is a unique, handcrafted result that fuses the old and the new.

 The final image quality is never entirely predictable and is a direct collaboration with nature.
-No two images are alike, as the final color density and detail are determined by variables like the location and intensity of the sun, the precise timing of the exposure (sometimes lasting 10-20 minutes in the sun), and the density of the chemical solution on the paper.
+No two images are alike, as the final color density and detail are determined by variables like the location and intensity of the sun, the precise timing of the exposure (sometimes lasting 10-20 minutes per image), and the density and spread of the chemical solution on the paper.
 This deliberate embrace of chance and elemental forces ensures that every print carries the unmistakable mark of its creation.

 2024